 The score combines three independent signals:

-- Official bushfire-prone overlays, queried live.
-We query official bushfire-prone mapping directly in every state and territory except the NT: Victoria, NSW, Queensland, WA, SA, Tasmania and the ACT.
+• Official bushfire-prone overlays.
+We check official bushfire-prone mapping in every state and territory except the NT: Victoria, NSW, Queensland, WA, SA, Tasmania and the ACT.
+For most of those states the check runs against our own full copy of the state's published overlay dataset rather than a call to the state service at that moment, and every response says which basis answered.
 A designation drives assessment requirements and construction standards, so it anchors the score.

-- Terrain slope from elevation data.
-Fire runs uphill, so we sample 30-metre Copernicus elevation data in a ring around the address and derive the local slope, which raises or lowers the score.
+• Terrain slope from elevation data.
+Fire runs uphill, so we sample laser-surveyed bare-earth elevation (national terrain model outside LiDAR coverage) in a ring around the address and derive the local slope, which raises or lowers the score.

 The bushfire colour map on our map: parcels coloured by score at the urban fringe, with risk climbing towards the bush reserve on the right.